Per Berklee's Standards of Conduct,

-- In 2019, Berklee diverted 208.26 tons of waste from landfills between single-stream recycling and organics recycling from the Somat pulper.
+- In 2019 (the last year for which data is available), Berklee diverted 208.26 tons of waste from landfills between single-stream recycling and organics recycling from the Somat pulper.

 - Berklee partnered with the company Thinklite to replace all the ballasts at 921 Boylston Street to accommodate new LED lights in December 2017.
 From 2017 through 2019, a total of 509,766 kilowatt hours have been saved.